Why Do Bodybuilders Eat Egg Whites Only? (5 Reasons)

 Are There Drawbacks of Eating Only Egg Whites?

-2 drawbacks of eating only egg whites are:
+drawbacks of eating only egg whites

 1. Egg Yolks Are Higher in Micronutrients Compared to Egg Whites

-Choline is necessary to consume in your diet as your body cannot produce sufficient levels.
-However, the National Institute for Health found that most people in the US consume less than the recommended amount.
+However, the National Institute for Health found that most people in the US consume less than the recommended amount:

 2. Whole Eggs Are Easier To Consume on the Go